 The New Year has arrived which makes for the perfect time to clean off the desk so to speak and bring you up to speed with what has been accomplished on the “Georgia Peach” Volvo 122s project over the last six months.
 Due to the 1914 Simplex project taking much longer than expected, not as much work was accomplished on the car as was originally hoped for.
-But, on the plus side, while driving the station wagon 2500-miles during this year’s April to December old car driving season a number of smaller problems that turned up were corrected and some of them are covered here.
+But, on the plus side, while driving the station wagon 2500-miles during last year’s April to December old car driving season a number of smaller problems that turned up were corrected and some of them are covered here.

 - The lead image and the rear view above show the 122s in mid-December on the day it brought home the Christmas and was also taken off the road for the winter.
 The image above was taken at the Green River, Vermont covered bridge (1870) which was recently restored and painted in its original red hue.

 - The free-flowing Italian Abarth exhaust system found in the Netherlands has been installed.